amani-usagi/Rest-API/README.md

 # Rest-API
-A restful service to create, update and delete student records using Postman REST (Representational State Transfer) used to take advantage of existing protocols espce=cially http protocols for web APIs.
+A restful service to create, update and delete student records using Postman.
+REST (Representational State Transfer) used to take advantage of existing protocols especially http protocols for web APIs.

 The project was done using:
 - mysql database